Pranitha26/nasscom-vsd-soc-program/DAY-1.md

 ![image](https://github.com/user-attachments/assets/72967d4f-2e29-4f16-b07c-ce60b6fe1a5c)

 Synthesis
-This converts RTL(Register Transfer Level) to its circuits using Standard Cell Library components.
-Standard cells are the logic gates.
-The resultant circuit is described in HDL and is called Gate Level Netlist.
+* This converts RTL(Register Transfer Level) to its circuits using Standard Cell Library components.
+Standard cells are the logic gates. * The resultant circuit described in HDL is called Gate Level Netlist.
-The functions of the Gate Level are equivalent to the RTL
+* The functions of the Gate Level are equivalent to the RTL

 ![image](https://github.com/user-attachments/assets/3e73bc1a-c232-4e6c-a781-134f110f024a)

-Standard cells
+* Standard cells
-They are the fundamental blocks
+* They are the fundamental blocks
-Detailed view-GDSII & Abstract view- LEF
+* Detailed view-GDSII & Abstract view- LEF

 ![image](https://github.com/user-attachments/assets/8ab2c19b-8b3e-4f23-9416-01e34a2b9a24)